Sup. Today I want to share my approach on naming startups and side-projects.

 But a catchy name will give you a nice marketing boost.
 And if you are just beginning with your project and don’t have any ad budget, each little trick matters.

-P.S.: I spent ~40 seconds on the task “come up with a name for my landing page generator”.
+P.S.: I spent ~40 seconds on the task “come up with a name for my landing page builder”.

 P.P.S.: I’m 100% sure putting a keyword in the domain name brings insignificant SEO benefits.
 Thus squeezing one in just doesn’t worth it.